josebarbamontoya/chrono-sta/code/README.txt

 Windows

-1. In a command prompt, create a directory (e.g., 1000_gene_speciestree) and copy the partial timetrees in Newick format with the extention .nwk, along with the chronosta.py script:
+1. In a command prompt, create a directory (e.g., 1000_gene_speciestree) and copy the partial timetrees in Newick format with the extention .nwk, along with the chronosta.py script inside the code directory:

     mkdir C:\Users\barba\chrono-sta\examples\1000_gene_speciestree
     copy *.nwk C:\Users\barba\chrono-sta\examples\1000_gene_speciestree